Creating a law firm budget and organizing your finances is arguably one of the most important starting points when hanging your shingle.

 On the other hand, you also can’t be too much of a spendthrift.
 A better approach is to spend wisely, and if you need to take out a small business loan or leverage a business credit card to float expenses for a month or three, consider that as the cost of making money.

 If you skimp on marketing, you may have no clients at all.
-And if you don’t invest in the tools to make your practice run smoothly, you may not have the time to practice at all.
+And if you don’t invest in the task management tools to make your practice run smoothly, you may not have the time to practice at all.

 So how do you find balance between spending wisely and stunting your growth through stinginess?
 Creating that budget and getting your finances in order is the first step.